Nominations Open for 2015 Richmond History Makers

 - Collaborating Partner: Leadership Metro Richmond

-- Media Sponsors: Richmond Times-Dispatch, Richmond.com, WRIC 8 News
+- Media Sponsors: Richmond Times-Dispatch, Richmond.com, WRIC 8 News, WCVE

-The Valentine Richmond History Center collects, preserves and interprets Richmond’s 400-year history.
-Located in the heart of historic downtown Richmond, the History Center provides a lively, compelling venue for Richmond residents and tourists to discover the diverse stories that come together to tell the intriguing history of Richmond.
+The Valentine engages, educates and challenges a diverse audience by collecting, preserving and interpreting Richmond’s history.
+Located in the heart of historic downtown, the Valentine is creating a lively and compelling new center for residents and tourists to discover the diverse stories that come together to tell the history of Richmond.

 The Valentine launched Richmond History Makers in 2005 to annually recognize, honor and celebrate those everyday citizens and outstanding organizations that are making significant contributions to the greater Richmond region.